biswajitghosh2/workspace_one/README.md

     1. Device Profiles - Apply settings and restrictions to all users on a device, regardless of who is logged in.
     2. User Profiles - Apply settings to active and enrolled users only.
 1. To create a profile:
-   1. Access the MDM console
+   a.
+Access the MDM console
-   2. Navigate to Resources => Profiles & Baselines => Profiles
+   b.
+Navigate to Resources => Profiles & Baselines => Profiles
-   3. Click Add > Add Profile
+   c.
+Click Add > Add Profile
-   4. Select the context (User or Device) and then select the Device Type if the context is "Device".
+   d.
+Select the context (User or Device) and then select the Device Type if the context is "Device".
-   5. Configure the details and paylods for the profile.
+   e.
+Configure the details and paylods for the profile.

 Profiles are also primarily used to provision multi-platform (iOS, macOS, etc.) with the same application settings.